devsecfranklin/1337-Noms-The-Hacker-Cookbook/appetizers/v3rtig0_Mashed_Potato_Croquettes/v3rtig0_Mashed_Potato_Croquettes.md

 # Mashed Potato Croquettes
-# Contributed by Russ Rogers
+# Contributed by Russ Rogers a.k.a. @v3rtig0
 #
 # This recipe takes a good old Southern Mashed Potato recipe, makes it "loaded", and
 # then creates crispy, fried croqettes from them.
 It takes a bit of time, mostly due